 However, you can use toys to redirect his attention from your hand.
 For instance, once you notice that your puppy is about to bite, present him with a toy.
-Furthermore, puppies that are teething are definitely going to need something to itch their gums with.
-Therefore, toys do play quite a huge role in stopping puppies from biting on things.
+Furthermore, puppies that are teething are going to need something to itch their gums with.
+Therefore, toys play a huge role in stopping puppies from biting on things.

 Teach him that biting is not allowed

 One of the most exciting things about owning a puppy is that you can always train him on his behavior.
 Dogs, like in the wild, develop the need for a pack for a family.
 Once you adopt a puppy, it is crucial that he feels like he belongs to you.
 This makes him want to please his master, and usually, we do like that.
 If you wish to guarantee loyalty, get a dog, as the saying goes.

 For this reason, puppies are the easiest to teach and train undesirable behaviors and those that are desired.
 Therefore, you should not have much trouble training your puppy to stop biting.
 You can do this by rewarding him once he does not chew.
 Verbal phrases like ‘stop’ or ‘let go’ can also ease the learning process for your pup.